 Orla is subject to various anti-corruption laws and regulations including, but not limited to, the Corruption of Foreign Public Officials Act (1999), the Foreign Corrupt Practices Act of the United States of America, and similar laws in any country in which the Company conducts business.
 In general, these laws prohibit a company and its employees and intermediaries from bribing or making other prohibited payments to foreign officials or other persons to obtain or retain business or gain some other business advantage.
-The Company's primary operations are in jurisdictions which have been perceived as having fairly high levels of corruption.
-Orla cannot predict the nature, scope, or effect of future anticorruption regulatory requirements to which the Company's operations might be subject or the manner in which existing laws might be administered or interpreted.
+Certain jurisdiction where the Company operates have been perceived as having fairly high levels of corruption.
+Orla cannot predict the nature, scope, or effect of future anti- corruption regulatory requirements to which the Company's operations might be subject or the manner in which existing laws might be administered or interpreted.